d0tTino/Culture/docs/development_notes/CLEANUP_SUMMARY.md

 ## Key Directories After Cleanup:

 *   `archives`: Contains zipped versions of `benchmarks`, `experiments`, and `tests`.
+*   Benchmarking tools referenced in documentation were removed from the repository and archived under `archives`.
 *   `src`: Main application source code (113 files).
 *   `tests`: Minimal structure with `__init__.py` files (4 files).
 *   Other essential project files and directories (`docs`, `scripts`, `config`, etc.) with minimal file counts.